ChaosMakerMLG/dev.chaosmaker/README.md

 >The main idea was that the "bash terminal" would serve
 >as the main interface that the user would interact with...
 >
->But then I thought to myself, *`Wouldn't it be cool if it would accually work like a terminal?`* </br>
+>But then I thought to myself, *`Wouldn't it be cool if it would actually work like a terminal?`* </br>
 >...and that's how we got here.
 >
 >The whole environment is in "read-only" mode, meaning any action that would result in changes on the system, </br>
 >file tree or the environment itself will always return permission denied...
 >
->Never the less, i tried to keep this illusion as close to the real thing as possible.
+>Nevertheless, I tried to keep this illusion as close to the real thing as possible.

 *`*Make note that not all features listed below may be implemented when you're seeing this.`*

 ---

-### Preview for the index page im working on can be found under this link
+### Preview for the index page I'm working on can be found under this link -
 https://olszewski.ink/indexv3-1.html